jeremysanders/mbproj2d/README.md

  - If using a PSF model, I suggest fitting a larger region of the sky than necessary, but masking out the edges.
 Do not zero the exposure map in these regions.
 The PSF modelling uses a FFT convolution, so the model will wrap around at the edges.

  - Input images must have even numbers of pixels on each axis

+ - The AVX2 requirement could be relaxed if there is sufficient demand.